 New Jersey Devils: Devils fans worried about what might happen in goal down the road?
 Just draft Marty Brodeur's kid.
 No problem.

-something or other.
+New York Islanders: More stuff about Nassau Coliseum needing a vote or something or other.
 It's summer.
 What else do you expect the Islanders to get up to?

 New York Rangers: Rangers former first-rounder (still funny, by the way) Dylan McIlrath had surgery to repair a dislocated knee cap on Friday and will be out for an unspecified amount of time.
 He was expected to compete for an NHL job next season, apparently?